baggepinnen/BasisFunctionExpansions.jl/README.md

 ```
 ![window](figs/onedim.png)

 As we can see from the figure, the linear combination of basis functions forming the reconstruction has learnt the overall structure of the signal `y`.
 To capture more detail, one can try to increase the number of basis functions.
-The final choice of this number is a tradeoff between reconstruction bias and variance, where a high number of basis functions can model the signal in great detail, but may generalize poorly to unseen data.
+The final choice of this number is a tradeoff between reconstruction bias and variance, where a high number of basis functions can model the signal in great detail, but may increase the variance if data is sparse.

 ## Multiple dimensions